**Please contact us for a free 15 minute initial telephone consultation**

 *How long are your wait times?

 We are able to begin stage 1 of the assessment process with immediate effect (usually within 24-48 hours of an initial telephone call to discuss your needs).
 Once all stage 1 information is returned and reviewed, should moving on to stage 2 of the assessment be clinically appropriate and something you wish to continue with, we would offer you our next available appointment slots to do this.
+These are usually within 4-8 weeks currently.
 We would discuss urgency with you and try to support an assessment occurring within a timeframe that meets yours/your child's needs.

 *What geographic areas do you cover?